Updated: Dec 16, 2022

 This is a classic Italian Neapolitan dessert.
-It is made of up deep-fried dough balls, roughly the size of marbles, traditionally coated with honey and usually shaped in a wreath.
-This is why it is normally served during this Xmas season.
-I was supposed to make Pannetone this Xmas, as you already knew, but the mold is super pricy to get them overseas.
-Mainly when the shipping charges are more expensive than the molds itself.
-Besides re-creating the Xmas Fruit Cake, I also decided to make this Italian dessert.
+It is made of up deep-fried dough balls, roughly the size of marbles, traditionally coated with honey, and usually shaped in a wreath.
+This is why it is served during Xmas season.

-Canola / Peanut / Vegetable Oil, For Frying
+Grapeseed / Sunflower / Canola / Peanut Oil, For Frying

 Sprinkles, For Garnishing

-In a large bowl, add flour, baking powder and salt.
+In another large bowl, add flour, baking powder, salt and spices.